speedata/publisher/README.md

 License / Contributing
 ----------------------

 The license is AGPLv3 for now, see the file COPYING in the root directory.
-This is not set in stone, we might choose a more liberal license in the future.

 We welcome contributions.
 Just [follow the github procedure (fork, pull requests)](https://help.github.com/articles/using-pull-requests/).